tzConnectBerlin/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-categories | undefined | Filter by comma separated list of categories identifiers (eg: `1,4,10`).
+categories | undefined | Get NFTs that belong to any of a comma separated set of category identifiers (eg: `1,4,10`).
 Multiple entries here means: find NFTs that belong to at least one of the given categories. address | undefined | Get NFTs that are owned by some tezos address. page | 1 | Paginate through results, first page is 1. pageSize | 10 | Number of NFTs to fit on a single page